 Rio Declaration on Environment and Development agreed at the United Nations Conference on Environment and Development1992.
 It states that: Where there are threats of serious or irreversible damage, lack of full scientific certainty shall not use as a reason for postponing cost-effective measures to prevent environmental degradation.

 The report “The Precautionary Principle” (UNESCO COMEST) define The Precautionary Principle

 When human activities may lead to morally unacceptable harm that is scientifically plausible but uncertain, actions shall be taken to avoid or diminish that harm.
-Morally unacceptable harm refers to harm to humans or the environment that is:
+Morally unacceptable harm refers to harm to humans or the environment

 - Threatening to human life